 pieces are hand assembled at our U.S. factories by skilled furniture makers, ensuring top-notch quality.

-Meet the third-party experts who give our designs their stamp of approval—plus get to know some of the terminology in this space.
+We're proud to partner with third-party experts, holding us accountable to their stamp of approval.
+Plus, get to know some of the terminology in this space.

 Better Cotton Initiative (BCI)

 is a global system for cultivating more sustainable cotton.
 They teach farmers to reduce the amount of synthetic fertilizers and pesticides in cotton production, increase cotton yields and reduce water usage, as well as improve soil health and apply decent work principles.

 is a nonprofit in India that certifies and preserves traditional Indian craft techniques, like weaving and embroidery.